kaden175ck/Coding-Practice/CSS/Readme.md

-## Open index.html and it will take you to blog page
+## Open index.html and it will take you to all pages